tarantool/doc/doc/reference/configuration/cfg_authentication.rst

     Since :doc:`2.11.0 </release/2.11.0>`.

-    Specifies the maximum period of time (in days) a user can use the same password.
+    Specify the maximum period of time (in days) a user can use the same password.
     When this period ends, a user gets the "Password expired" error on a login attempt.
     To restore access for such users, use :doc:`box.schema.user.passwd </reference/reference_lua/box_schema/user_passwd>`.